-AO3: Analyse and evaluate how contextual factors and language features are associated with the construction of meaning Level/ Marks PERFORMANCE CHARACTERISTICS INDICATIVE CONTENT These are examples of ways students' work might exemplify the performance characteristics in the question above.
+Level/ PERFORMANCE CHARACTERISTICS INDICATIVE CONTENT Marks These are examples of ways students' work might exemplify the performance characteristics in the question above.
 They indicate possible content and how it can be treated at different levels.
 Level 5 13-15 Students will: • evaluate use of language and representations according to context • explore analysis within wider social and cultural contexts.
-Students are likely to: • evaluate persuasiveness, modality and positioning of audience • evaluate self-presentation of writers and creation of authority • evaluate use of sentence and clause effects/patterns to shape responses • explore discourses of correctness, self-determination, careers success, education, cultural prestige.
+Students are likely to: • evaluate persuasiveness, self-presentation of writers, creation of authority • evaluate modality, positioning of audience, shaping of responses • explore discourses of decay, laziness, blame correctness.
 Level 4 10-12 Students will: • analyse how a range of language choices create meanings and representations • analyse how aspects of context work together to affect language use.
-Students are likely to: analyse verbs used to represent effects of accents analyse how language is used to represent changing accents analyse how language is used to represent English speakers, elocution lessons and teachers.
+Students are likely to: analyse language used to represent technology and users of emojis analyse how language is used to represent researchers analyse how language is used to represent language change.
 Level 3 7-9 Students will: • interpret significance of specific choices of language according to context • link specific language choices with an aspect of context.
-Students are likely to: • interpret nouns/verbs/adverbs used to label/characterise accents • interpret adjectives used to describe/ characterise accents • interpret 1st, 2nd and 3rd person address to audience.
+Students are likely to: interpret vocabulary to represent emojis and their effects interpret vocabulary to represent communication of meaning interpret 1st and 2nd person address to audience.
 Level 2 4-6 Students will: • identify distinctive features of language and significant aspects of context.
-Students are likely to: • identify, by quoting, words indicating attitudes to accent, address to the audience • identify significant features of audience • identify and exemplify purposes of texts: to persuade, to inform.
+Students are likely to: • identify, by quoting, words indicating views of emojis / address to the audience • identify significant features of audiences • identify and exemplify purposes of texts: to argue, persuade, to inform.
 Level 1 1-3 Students will: • paraphrase or describe content of texts • misunderstand text or context.
-Students are likely to: • show literal understanding of passages: explain focus on accents/summarise information • rely on lengthy quotation • misread attitudes and ideas.
-0 Nothing written about the text or topic
+Students are likely to: show literal understanding of passages: explain focus on emojis / technology summarise information / rely on lengthy quotation misread attitudes and ideas.

-Level/ PERFORMANCE CHARACTERISTICS INDICATIVE CONTENT Marks TENTONIMANCE CHARACTERISTICS These are examples of ways students' work might exemplify the performance characteristics in the question above.
+Level/ PERFORMANCE CHARACTERISTICS INDICATIVE CONTENT Marks These are examples of ways students' work might exemplify the performance characteristics in the question above.
 They indicate possible content and how it can be treated at different levels.
-Level 5 13-15 Students will: • evaluate the importance/significance/effect of connections found across texts.
-Students are likely to: • evaluate discourse and representations of accents as creating/restricting opportunity • evaluate discourse and representations of RP as correct, proper, prestigious, attractive • evaluate effects of genre, purpose and audiences on representation.
-Level 4 10-12 Students will: • explore connections between texts by linking language and context.
-Students are likely to: place examples of texts' language within a discourse about the problems of non-standard accents place examples of texts' language within a discourse about the advantages and cultural prestige of standard accents place examples of texts' language within discourses about speakers of English, education, class or careers.
-Level 3 7-9 Students will: • make connections across texts by identifying similar or different uses of language/content/context.
-Students are likely to: compare and contrast any uses of language: e.g. word classes, address pronouns, sentence functions compare and contrast views of accents and elocution compare and contrast the purposes of the two texts.
+Level 5 Students will: Students are likely to: 13-15 evaluate the importance / significance / effect of connections found across texts. evaluate discourses and representations of language change evaluate effects of genre, purpose and audiences on representation evaluate strategies of argument, persuasion and authority.
+Level 4 Students will: Students are likely to: • place examples of texts' language within a 10-12 explore connections between texts by linking language and context. place examples of texts language within a discourse about language decay place examples of texts' language within a discourse about laziness place examples of texts' language within discourses about correctness.
+Level 3 7-9 Students will: • make connections across texts by identifying similar or different uses of language / content / context.
+Students are likely to: compare and contrast any uses of language, eg word classes, address pronouns, sentence functions compare and contrast views of emojis, technology and language change compare and contrast the purposes of the two texts.
 Level 2 4-6 Students will: • make connections at a literal level.
-Students are likely to: compare and label different audiences compare and label different genres compare shared focus on elocution lessons and attitudes to accents.
-Level 1 1-3 Students will: • discuss relevant aspects of texts without making connections explicitly.
-Students are likely to: • make implicit connections by using similar topics for paragraphs on each text (3) • write about both texts separately (2) • write about one text only (1).
+Students are likely to: compare and label audiences compare and label genres compare shared focus on emojis / technology and language change.
+Level 1 Students will: • discuss relevant aspects of texts Students are likely to: • make implicit connections by using similar 1-3 without making connections explicitly. topics for paragraphs on each text (3) write about both texts separately (2) write about one text only (1).
 0 Nothing written about the text or topic